secure-compilation/secure-compilation.github.io/index.markdown

 # Current Team {#team}

-The SECOMP core team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], a couple of students, and a postdoc.
-We expect this core team to grow significantly in the coming years by [hiring students and young researchers](#positions).
+The SECOMP core team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], several students, and two postdoc.
+We expect this core team to grow in the coming years by [hiring students and young researchers](#positions).
 The SECOMP project also includes many external collaborators and we are looking forward to work with additional world-class researchers with an